Gluten Free Travel: Eat Safely As a Celiac, Anywhere in the World

 Testimonial from Janice, who used the Spain gluten free card:

 These cards were great when I was in Spain.
 Yes, “most” times I could find someone who spoke “some” English, but when my health is concerned, I need better.
-These cards don’t just say “gluten free” but talk about cross contamination and hidden gluten.
+These cards don’t just say “gluten free” but talk about cross-contact and hidden gluten.
 A few times my waiter would ask to take my phone back to the kitchen to confirm a food was safe for me.
 I never could have conveyed all the information in this handy little card.
 BONUS – I downloaded Catalan and Spanish for my trip to Barcelona and used both of them daily.

 General Resources About Celiac Disease